2015 New England Patriots season: Week 16: at New York Jets

 With the bitter loss, the Patriots fell to 12–3.
+Note: This would be New England's last loss to the Jets until 2023.

 Week 17: at Miami Dolphins

 Just days before Week 17, the Patriots acquired running back Steven Jackson, who was known for his tenure with the St. Louis Rams.
 The acquisition of Jackson sought to help with the team's injury-laden running game.

 However, his New England debut was ruined as he rushed for 35 yards and the Patriots ended up losing 20–10.
 This would be the Patriots' last road loss until Week 14 of the 2017 season, also in Miami.